klopesb/portfolio_de_sequencias/README.md

 # Run Gibbs Sampling example with the sequences in the instructions below:
 python -m code.gibbs_sampling
 ```
+For actual use in your code, import the modules and use their functions:
 ```python
 # Example: Perform Branch and Bound Algorithm
 from codes.branch_and_bound import branch_and_bound